Generic Name: cetuximab (se TUX i mab)

 eye pain or redness, puffy eyelids, drainage or crusting in your eyes, vision problems, or increased sensitivity to light;

-kidney problems--little or no urinating; painful or difficult urination; swelling in your feet or ankles; or
+kidney problems - little or no urination, swelling in your feet or ankles; or

 Common Erbitux side effects may include: